 where $\hat{N}_i\in\mathbb{N}$ and $\mu_i\in \mathbb{R}_0^+$ are, respectively, the number of samples required for the empirical approximation and the corresponding error introduced by this approximation.
 We denote the optimal value of the objective function SOP$_\varsigma$ by $\eta^*_{\varsigma_i}$.

 \begin{remark} Note that condition $\bar g_{i_5}$ is not convex due to a bilinearity between decision variables $q_i$ and the unknown variable $\kappa_i$.
 Although a mild convexity can be observed since both $\kappa_i$ and $q_i$ are scalar, the SOP$_\varsigma$ in~\eqref{SOP_2} is in principle non-convex.
-To tackle this issue, we consider $\kappa_i$ in a known finite set with a cardinality $m_i$ while solving SOP$_\varsigma$ in~\eqref{SOP_2}.
-Accordingly, we propose our data-driven approach in Section~\ref{Sec: Data} by incorporating the effect of this bilinearity in computing the minimum number of data required for solving SOP$_\varsigma$~\eqref{SOP_2} (cf. Theorem~\ref{Thm:2}).
+To tackle this issue, we consider $\kappa_i$ in a finite set with a cardinality $m_i$ while solving SOP$_\varsigma$ in~\eqref{SOP_2}.
+Accordingly, we propose our data-driven approach in Section~\ref{Sec: Data} by employing the cardinality $m_i$ in computing the minimum number of data required for solving SOP$_\varsigma$~\eqref{SOP_2} (cf. Theorem~\ref{Thm:2}). \end{remark}